 Edwardian Opulence: British Art at the Dawn of the Twentieth Century

-Recently made popular by the British television series Downton Abbey, the Edwardian period has been depicted as an indolent summer afternoon of imperial and elite complacency, a lingering coda of the Victorian era that resisted the advent of the Modern, but also as a period of tremendous and rapid political, economic, and artistic change that affected every aspect of British life.
-Edwardian Opulence explored issues of creation, consumption, and display through a range of objects, including portraits by John Singer Sargent and Giovanni Boldini, diamond tiaras and ostrich-feather fans, jewel-like Autochrome color photography, and a spectacular embroidered gown that belonged to the American-born Vicereine of India.
-Spanning divides of class and geography, the exhibition identiﬁed opulence and leisure as driving forces for the domestic and imperial British economic engine in the early years of the twentieth century.
+The Edwardian age was as brief as the Victorian era that preceded it was long.
+It has been depicted as an indolent summer afternoon of imperial and elite complacency, but also as a period of rapid political, economic, and artistic change, culminating in the First World War.
+This magnificent book explores themes of power, nostalgia, and a contrasting lightness of touch that characterized the period.
+Issues of creation, consumption, and display are examined through a range of objects, including portraits by Sargent and Boldini, diamond tiaras and ostrich-feather fans, jewel-like autochrome color photography, and a spectacular embroidered gown that belonged to the American-born Vicereine of India.
+Spanning divides of class and geography, this book identifies opulence and leisure as driving forces for the domestic and imperial British economic engine in the early years of the twentieth century.